Purdue-CS193/homework-0-kanav333/index.md

+# Kanav Khurana

+## Favourtie things about CS193
+- How the professor explains the material, it is easy to understand.
+- Hands on experience I am getting by taking the class.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.